UMCarpentries/swc-equity-inclusion/intro-setting-the-tone.md

 ### Implicit Bias

+#### Optional Exercise

 *Instructor's Note:* Participants should keep their eyes closed while you or your co-instructor tally the responses.
 The intent is that the participants see that most of them independently pictured the same person, even though they were only given an occupation as a prompt.

-* Close your eyes, I want you to **picture a Police Chief.**
+1. "Close your eyes, I want you to **picture a [job title here]...**"
-    * Raise your hand if the person you're picturing is white.
-    * Raise your hand if the person you're picturing is male.
-    * Keep your hand raised if the person you're picturing has a moustache.
+2. "Raise your hand if the person you're picturing..."
+3. The intent is to record on a whiteboard/ Etherpad this person's characteristics (e.g., sex, ethnicity, glasses/ no glasses) that, as we will see, are independent of the job title.

 **Why does this matter?**